ysengoku/42-cpp/cpp02/README.md

 static Fixed&		max( Fixed& lhs, Fixed& rhs );
 static const Fixed&	max( const Fixed& lhs, const Fixed& rhs );
 ```
+Implement Fixed-Point `min` and `max` Function both in non-const reference version and const reference version.

+#### :small_orange_diamond: Non-const reference version
+This version takes the non-const references to 2 Fixed objects as parameters and returns a non-const reference to the smaller/grater of the two Fixed objects.
+It allows modification of the returned Fixed object since it returns a non-const reference.
+It can be used when you need to work with and potentially modify the smaller/grater Fixed object directly.

+#### :small_orange_diamond: Const reference version
+This version takes the const reference to 2 Fixed objects and returns a const reference to the smaller/grater of the two Fixed objects.
+It prevents modification of the returned Fixed object since it returns a const reference.

 ## ex03: BSP